jeremiah-shaulov/office_spirit_mysql/README.md

 ### Named parameters

 For named parameters i utilize MySQL variables.
-Values are expressed as `@` sign followed by variable name, where name can be backtick-quoted.
+Values are expressed as `@` sign followed by a variable name, that can be backtick-quoted.

-To execute such query, another pre-query is needed, that sends `SET @days=3, @id=1`.
-Parameter names will override session variables with the same name.
+To execute such query, another pre-query is sent to the server, like `SET @days=3, @id=1`.
+Parameter names will override session variables with the same names.

 ```ts
 import {MyPool} from './mod.ts';